Black liberalism

-Black liberalism, also known as African-American liberalism, is a political and social philosophy within the United States of America's African-American community that aligns with primarily liberalism, most commonly associated with the Democratic Party.
+Black liberalism, also known as African-American liberalism, is a political and social philosophy within the United States' African-American community that aligns primarily with liberalism, most commonly associated with the Democratic Party.
 Modern liberalism is a core value of the Democratic Party, which has consistently received 85–95% of the African-American vote since the 1960s due to the support of the Civil Rights Movement by U.S. Presidents John F. Kennedy and Lyndon B. Johnson.

+Support for capital punishment

 The African-American community is divided in support for capital punishment, an averaging of polls from the early 2000s finding that 44% of African-Americans were favorable of the measure, while 49% were not, held at a time when African-Americans represented 42% of death row inmates while only comprising 17% of the total population within the United States.
 Polls held in the mid-2010s showed support for the death penalty was waning in the community, with only 39% in favor while 55% expressed opposition to the measure, a noted contrast from whites; 68% of those polled being in favor while 29% were opposed.

+Support for same-sex marriage

 In 2006, a poll showed only 39% of African-Americans were in favor of same-sex marriage.
 On May 9, 2012, African-American President Barack Obama announced his support for same-sex marriage, a poll released shortly afterward showing that African-American support for gay marriage increased from 41% leading to the announcement to 59%, despite predictions that support for these rights would cause a decline in the president's support from Black voters.

+Support for abortion

 African-American support for abortion is strong, with 67% believing that it should remain legal in all or most cases, 57% saying it should be in all communities, and 66% expressing the view that abortion clinics were safe, according to a July 2012 poll.
 African-Americans account for 30% of America's abortions, Caucasian-Americans accounting for 36%, a noted disparity that commentators have addressed with varying opinions.
 According to the Center of Disease Control, African-American women accounted for 36% of all abortions in 2009.
 African-American conservatives have criticized the disparity, Clenard H. Childress calling it "black genocide" and niece of Martin Luther King, Jr. Alveda King questioning how his "dream" could be sustained with what she called killing the child, adding, "Every aborted baby is like a slave in the womb of his or her mother.
 The mother decides his or her fate."

+Support for welfare

-There has been criticism applied to the disparity between African-Americans and caucasians on welfare, though some African-American commentators have been supportive of the measure.
+There has been criticism applied to the disparity between African-Americans and Caucasian Americans on welfare, though some African-American commentators have been supportive of the measure.
 An early 2010s Newsone poll showed 77% of African-Americans favored drug tests for applicants of welfare.

 By 2014, African-Americans accounted for 32% of welfare recipients.